German Scholarships Programme

 Showing opportunities tagged with IT

 Please note: the application process is currently closed.
-The programme usually takes place from early July to early August every year.
-The application process for 2018 will open in mid-January.
-The deadline for applications is 1 March 2018.
+The courses usually take place between mid-July and end of August every year.
+The application process for 2019 will open in January.

 What is the German Scholarships Programme?